sarashamas/docs-calendar/docs/guides/configuration.md

 ## Editor

 The *editor* consists of the fields for managing the events data.
-To configure the editor fields (controles), you can use the [editorShape](api/config/js_eventcalendar_editorshape_config.md) property.
+To configure the editor fields (controls), you can use the [`editorShape`](api/config/js_eventcalendar_editorshape_config.md) property.
 You can use the following types of the editor fields:

 - [**text** and **textarea**](#text-and-textarea-types)
 - [**combo**](#combo-type) (*select and multiselect ?*)